Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Information for adult students (candidates)

-The following information is about implementation of General (Senior External Examination (SEE)) subjects in 2025.
+The following information is about implementation of General (Senior External Examination (SEE)) subjects in 2026 for adult students not enrolled in a Queensland secondary school.

 For information about external assessment in mainstream General and General (Extension) subjects, please visit the Senior secondary section.